robotframework/robotframework/CONTRIBUTING.rst

 Most of Robot Framework's testing is done using acceptance tests that naturally use Robot Framework itself for testing.
-Every new functionality or fix affecting should generally get one or more acceptance tests.
+Every new functionality or fix should generally get one or more acceptance tests.
 See `<atest/README.rst>`_ for more details for more details about creating and executing them.